qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search-fastembed.md

         metadata.append(obj)
 ```

-In this block of code, we read data we read data from `startups_demo.json` file and split it into 2 lists: `documents` and `metadata`.
+In this block of code, we read data from `startups_demo.json` file and split it into 2 lists: `documents` and `metadata`.
 Documents are the raw text descriptions of startups.
 Metadata is the payload associated with each startup, such as the name, location, and picture.
 We will use `documents` to encode the data into vectors.